lakshithadil/Thank-you-card-generator/README.md

 # Thank you card generator
-please see the live demo - https://lakigreetings.rf.gd or http://lakigreetings.rf.gd
+To start generating thank you cards, visit our live demo at https://lakigreetings.rf.gd (or http://lakigreetings.rf.gd) and enter your name.
+It's that simple!